 Social insurance numbers

 Once in Canada, individuals must apply for a temporary social insurance number at the branch office of Service Canada that serves their local area of residence.

 Individuals who are new to Québec should apply for provincial health insurance coverage as soon as possible as there is a three-month post-registration waiting period.

 The Québec government offers a tax exemption for up to five years for foreign-national and repatriated Canadian professors in designated disciplines.
 You must be specialized in the fields of science and engineering, finance, health, and new information and communications technologies.
 First-time applicants should apply soon after commencing at Concordia.
 The tax exemption must be renewed every year by February 1.
 We have prepared two documents that may be helpful in evaluating whether you are eligible, and how to prepare an application.
 Lyse Jean-Baptiste, Academic Staff Officer (email@example.com), is available to assist on how to prepare an application for the exemption.
 The tax exemption measure extends to foreign-national postdoctoral fellows.
 For information in this category, please write to firstname.lastname@example.org.

 Canadian permanent residency

-In Québec, all applications for permanent residence status follow a two-step process: acquiring a certificat de sélection du Québec (CSQ) from the Province of Québec and getting federal approval from Citizenship and Immigration Canada.
+In Québec, all applications for permanent residence status follow a two-step process: acquiring a certificat de sélection du Québec (CSQ) from the Province of Québec and getting federal approval from Immigration, Refugees and Citizenship Canada.